Nyx1325/FinalProject_LE/proposal.md

 	- Same as we've learn but make it follow the motorcyles by adding the start point on both individualy & connecting it to the grid layout in order to keep them within a clear path.
 Also, avoid the dead function to keep the particles in place without fading them or deleting before the end of the game.
 - Collision
 	- Creating a way to signal the code when there's been an attempt/overlap of characters (not obstacles) and/or particle trails thus signalling a game over title.
-- Feature
+- Randomized obstacles' location
-	- Short explaination of how it will be executed.
+	- Each restart or new window, the obstacles will be in different locations following the grid layout by having random function based on x & y points on specific collumns.

 ## Challenges
 - Add some sort of collision aspect when player hits opposing smoke trail and bounce when hitting an obstacle
-- See how to alter the randomization for CPU movement.
+- See how to alter the randomization for CPU movement & obstacle placement.
 - See how to keep the particle trail within the grid patterns to show clear path of both characters
 - Adding a game over title based off a collision
 - Adding a restart button in Game over title